srkirve77/rookie-hacks/README.md

 - Android studio
 - Flutter

-For help getting started with Flutter,
+For help getting started with Qsafe,
  - Create a new Project through flutter in Android studio.
  - Download our project.
  - Replace the lib folder of Qsafe with your newly created projects's lib folder